-Most of the light figures for the first Tampere Festival of Light were brought to Tampere from Essen.
-Some of the figures were manufactured by Tampereen Sähkölaitos.
+Most of the light figures for the first Tampere Festival of Light were brought over from Essen.
+Some were also manufactured by the local electricity company Tampereen Sähkölaitos.
 The circus horse light figures were first seen at the Tampere Festival of Light in 1967.
-The next year the selection was extended with forest animals and two years later with snowflakes.
+The following year the selection was extended with forest animal figures and two years later with snowflakes.

-Tampere’s novelty was widely promoted in Helsinki, for example, and those who traveled to the Tampere Festival of Light received a discount on train ticket prices from VR.
-The event was a great success and the positive impact on the centre’s trade was immediately visible.
+Tampere’s novelty was widely promoted in Helsinki, and those who traveled to the Tampere Festival of Light were able to purchase discounted train tickets from railway company VR.
+The event was a great success and it had the desired positive impact on businesses in the city centre.

 Photo by Reino Branthin: The first light figures are being installed on 11.9.1966.

-For decades, electing a Maiden of Light was also a part of the Festival.
-Every year, a warm-hearted woman was chosen as the Maiden of Light to bring warmth and joy to Tampere’s winter.
+For decades, a Maiden of Light was elected as part of the Festival.
+Every year, a warm-hearted woman was chosen as the Maiden of Light to bring warmth and joy to Tampere’s dark winter.

 Photo by Raimo Nieminen: Miss Festival of Light 1977 Maija Latvalahti and her runner-ups.